dailystory/docs/articles/changelog/2020/november.md

 # DailyStory Product Updates for November 2020
 ## November 2, 2020
 * Clean up and reorganize css
+* Specify the lead origin when lead's created through automation

 ## November 1, 2020
 * Convert contact activity to contact log and to javascript